-Recently, Zhu et al.~\cite{zhu2025my} introduced the TensorAbuse attack, which exploits legitimate TensorFlow APIs to perform unwanted operations (e.g., file access and network messaging) at model inference time, highlighting a gap in the state of the art on the security of model sharing.
-Cyrus Parzian presented a talk at DEF CON 33 on the risks of model sharing, using as examples the security concerns associated with pickle deserialization and ONNX models shared in \texttt{.exe} format~\cite{ParzianDefcon33}.
+From a framework-level perspective, Zhu et al.~\cite{zhu2025my} introduced the TensorAbuse attack, which exploits legitimate TensorFlow APIs to perform unintended operations (e.g., file access and network messaging) during model inference.
+This work highlights a gap in the state of the art on the security of model sharing.
+This gap was further underscored by Cyrus Parzian, who presented a talk at DEF CON 33 on the risks of model sharing, using as examples the security concerns associated with pickle deserialization and ONNX models shared in \texttt{.exe} format~\cite{ParzianDefcon33}.

-\mypar{Comparison to prior work} Prior work on the security of model sharing has mostly addressed isolated aspects, such as software supply chain risks, malicious code injection in models, or abuses of specific TensorFlow APIs.
-The topic is also gaining attention, as illustrated by a recent DEF CON 33 talk.
-However, no prior work has systematically evaluated the security of model-sharing approaches across ML frameworks and hubs, nor critically questioned the actual guarantees of sharing mechanisms that are commonly considered \textit{secure}.
-Our paper closes this gap by taking a broad view of the ML model-sharing landscape.
-We evaluate the security posture of widely used frameworks, uncovering 0-day vulnerabilities (subsequently disclosed and assigned CVEs) in mechanisms advertised as secure but designed to support self-contained model artifacts, and examining how security narratives shape community perception.
-At the hub level, while prior work has focused mainly on supply-chain–related risks, we empirically assess the effectiveness of hub-integrated scanners and labeling practices, questioning not only their effectiveness but also how they shape users’ sense of security.
+\mypar{Gaps in the State of the Art} Prior work on the security of model sharing has primarily examined supply chain risks, malicious code injection, and abuses of specific TensorFlow APIs.
+However, no study has systematically evaluated the security of model-sharing approaches across different ML frameworks and hubs, nor critically questioned the actual guarantees of sharing mechanisms that are claimed to be \textit{secure}.
+Our paper closes this gap.
+We assess the security posture of widely used frameworks, uncover 0-day vulnerabilities (subsequently disclosed and assigned CVEs) in mechanisms advertised as secure but designed to support self-contained model artifacts, and examine how security narratives shape user perception.
+At the hub level, while prior work has focused mainly on supply-chain–related risks, we empirically assess the effectiveness of hub-integrated scanners and labeling practices, questioning their effectiveness and how they influence users’ sense of security.